Logo Logo

 When an asleep time of 10 seconds was given, the application responded after 10 seconds.

-Types of injection: Inferential SQLI.
-The main targets for these types of attacks are web applications that show generic error messages.
+Types of injection Inferential SQLI The main targets for these types of attacks are web applications that show generic error messages

 Out of Band SQLI: Out of band, SQLI occurs whenever the attacker uses a different channel to attack and obtain results.
 This type of attack mainly relies on the server’s ability to transmit data over HTTP, SNB, OR DNS protocol.
 This method is only adopted when attacks based on inferential SQLI or inband SQLI are unstable and inconsistent.